eireford/emojioji/README.md

 - Move
 - Send and receive messages
 - Make changes to themselves and other Emoji.
-- Follow instructions and make decisions
+- Follow instructions and make choices based on experience.

-Built with
+#### What its built with.

 - TypeScript, Angular
 - Angular Material
 - AngularFire
 - ngX-Rocket generator
 - Webpack, Sass
-- Jest, Karma, Protractor
+- Jest, Karma, Protractor, Puppeteer
 - TSLint, Codelyzer, HTMLHint, StyleLint
 - ngx-translate
 - Firebase
-  - Realtime Database
+  - Realtime Database (RTDB)
   - FireStore
   - Cloud Storage
 - Tensorflow

-### Distributed
+#### What makes it distributable.

-Emojioji uses a novel architecture to implement simple web services that are backed by highly parallelizable tensorflow operations.
+Emojioji employs uses common strategies implement simple web services that are backed by distributable tensorflow operations.

-- Oji: Tensors of dense UUIDs with a user-friendly presentation as grids of Emoji.
+- Oji:
+    - synchronized tables in Firebase RTDB
+    - Dense Tensors of UUID Emoji keys
-- Emoji: Icons representing messages which can contain
+- Emoji:
-  - User content including text and images.
+    - versioned JSON in Firestore
+    - structured sparse data
+        - UUID keys
+        - emoji icons,
-  - Agent declarations.
+        - short name
+        - Observables of JSON data
-- Agents serve as actors that can
+    - Can Be Agents
         - send and receive messages
-  - change their own properties
+        - change internal state
+- Simulation engine that will for each phase,
+    1) executes all emoji agents
+        - agent receives current context
+            - position
+            - locations of close neighbors
+        - agent generates messages
+    2) receives and delivers messages
+    3) processes messages it has received
+        - update emoji locations
+        - add and remove emoji

-### What can it do?
+## What will it be able to do.

-## What you can do with emojioji.

 Coming Soon! :)